How to Prepare Year-End Accounts

 The first step is the bookkeeping, which is the most time-consuming aspect of preparing year-end accounts for most businesses.

 It is advised that bookkeeping be done at least monthly.
-This helps to keep the accounts up to date, keeps the record-keeping manageable, and allows for the production of management accounts.
+This helps keep the accounts up to date, makes record-keeping manageable, and enables the production of management accounts.

-Bookkeeping is the record keeping of an entity's financial transactions and documents.
-This includes recording an entity's sales, expenses, liabilities, equity and investments, and asset purchases.
+Bookkeeping is the record-keeping of an entity's financial transactions and documents.
+This includes recording an entity's sales, expenses, liabilities, equity, and investments, as well as asset purchases and sales.

 To learn the basics of bookkeeping, take my Free Bookkeeping Course.